Is Slow Play Ruining Golf?

-Multiply that by the number of players in the group and the number of shots they take and all of a sudden you could be looking at an awful lot of time.
+Multiply that by the number in the group and the number of shots they take and all of a sudden you could be looking at an awful lot of time.

-If every player in a fourball shoots around 90 and they took 90 seconds over each shot then that would add up to nine hours!
-That’s without even counting the time to walk the course!
+If everyone in a fourball shoots around 90 and they took 90 seconds over each shot then that would add up to nine hours!
+That’s without even counting the time to walk around!

-Golfers that leave their bag or cart in the wrong place.
-It either interferes with their swing or means it takes extra time when the hole is finished to retrieve.
+Golfers who leave their bag or cart in the wrong place.
+It either interferes with their swing or means it takes them extra time to retrieve when the hole is finished.

 Why is Slow Play Irritating?

-To a non-golfer, it may seem odd that players often moan about slow play.
-You are out in the fresh air enjoying the company of your friends, why wouldn’t you want it to take as long as it takes.
+To outsiders, it may seem odd to often hear moaning about how long it took to play.
+You are out in the fresh air enjoying the company of your friends, why wouldn’t you want it to take as long as it takes?